dusty-g/personal-website/README.md

 This project is built using TypeScript, a typed superset of JavaScript that helps catch errors and provides better code completion and documentation.
 However, regular JavaScript can also be used in a Next.js project if preferred.

 ## Tools Used
-During the development of this project, I utilized ChatGPT and GitHub Copilot to accelerate my learning and development process.
+During the development of this project, I utilized ChatGPT to accelerate my learning and development process.
 ChatGPT is a large language model trained by OpenAI that can answer natural language questions and provide explanations on a variety of topics.
-GitHub Copilot is an AI-powered code completion tool that provides suggestions for code snippets based on the context of your code.

-Using ChatGPT, I was able to quickly learn about the concepts and best practices of Next.js and TypeScript, and get answers to any questions I had along the way.
-ChatGPT provided detailed explanations and examples that helped me gain a deeper understanding of these technologies.

-In fact, this entire README (except for lines 1 and 27) was written by ChatGPT.

-## Getting Started

-To get started with the project, follow these steps:

-1. Clone the repository.
-2. Run `npm install` to install all the project dependencies.
-3. Run `npm run dev` to start the development server.
-4. Open `http://localhost:3000` to view the website in your browser.

 ## Deployment